 Do compost piles attract snakes?

 The way to avoid a problem with snakes in compost is to insure that the material that you want to make compost from rots down quickly.
 This will remove the type of habitat that snakes need and are looking for.
-If you have dry material in a compost heap this is where you will find snakes because a heap on the ground is fully exposed.
+If you have dry material in a compost heap this is what will attract snakes because a heap on the ground is fully exposed.

 By placing composting material in a bin and keeping the contents moist the rotting process will commence to produce compost.
-A compost bin is by its nature contained making it difficult for anything to get into it and is therefore the preferred option compared to a compost heap.
+A compost bin is, by its nature, contained.
+It’s difficult for anything to get into it.
+A compost bin is therefore the preferred option compared to a compost heap which will attract snakes very easily.

 There is, then, the question of whether to use a compost bin or a tumbler.
 Both are basically snake-proof.
 We have a post that covers the virtues of each.
 Just go to ‘Tumbler composter vs bin’ to see which may be the best option for you.